wattanit/TCP-NAT-Tunnelling/README.md

 Perform TCP tunnelling to a host behind NAT layer/firewall through the use of a public gateway server.

+This instruction is written on top of https://github.com/snsinfu/reverse-tunnel

 ## Terminology

 **service host (agent)** - host that provides web services, in this case the service host is placed behind NAT layers.
 For example, a PC running in a home network.